VERIFY BEFORE RELYING

 Reset the paperwork, then protect the state exam attempt.

-Pass Florida is exam prep only: 1,002 Florida-specific questions, 19 diagnostics, six study modes, Math Coach, Trap Library, Confidence Calibration, offline access, optional sync, and lifetime updates. $39.99 once.
-No subscription, no copied exam questions.
+Pass Florida is exam prep only: 1,002 Florida-specific practice questions, a 19-topic diagnostic, six study modes, Math Coach across the 14 Florida math calculation types, Trap Library, Confidence Calibration, offline access, optional sync, and lifetime updates.
+One $39.99 purchase.
+No subscription.
+No copied exam questions.

 A Florida sales associate candidate completed Course I 25 months ago and has not taken the state exam.
 The candidate still remembers the course material and passed the school final with a strong score.
 What is the best next step?